 What are the Wedding Officiant Registration Requirements in Delaware?

-The Del.
-Code tit.
-13 § 106 requires that all wedding officiants must register with the Clerk of the Peace in the county where the wedding is to take place.
+The Delaware Code § 106 requires that all wedding officiants must register with the Clerk of the Peace in the county where the wedding is to take place.

 Successful registration with the Clerk of the Peace ony gives you the authority to officiate weddings in that county.
 If you plan on officiating a wedding in a different Delaware county then you will also have to register with the Clerk of the Peace in that county.